 Causes and Solutions

 You’ll also want to look for holes around your air duct system.
-These gaps are most likely to happen in places where two different pieces connect.
+These gaps are most likely to occur where two pieces connect.
 Sealing them up with caulk or duct tape is an easy solution, though you’ll want to have a pro address the issue in the long term.

 5. No Cold Air